lbdl/BadBrowser/README.md

 It's kind fo tempting to write an in memory cache using some sort of wrapper round NSCache but as I already wrote the CoreData stuff for another project  as In mentioned <shrug>...

-The data model is a bit sucky as really the appearences might be better modeled as an Appearance that has a realtionship to an Episode that in turn relates to a Show that in turn has Seasons.
-For simplicity we just model the seasons as two models that are the same in terms of properties.

 The `DataManager` class should be made generic over type as essentially its going to be the same for all objects

 The `Managed` interface and implementer has not been updated to the (slightly) shorter and newer syntax of CoreData since iOS10